-HUMBLE BEGINNINGS A BRIEF HISTORY OF SIEM AND INTELLIGENT SECURITY www.securitybuyer.com ecurity is an often-discussed word these days and almost everyone agrees that having more of it is better, as if one could walk into the nearest consultancy and say 'l'd like 3 tons of security please.'
+"SECURITY" is an often-discussed word these days and most everyone agrees that having more of it is better as if one could walk into the nearest consultancy and say "I'd like 3 tons of security please."
+The problem is that security is not really a thing at all but rather a sort of condition.
+This "secure" condition can be said to exist when all the risks an organization faces are managed down to its risk tolerance at some point in time